-Education and training of the workforce needed is a key component of sustaining the growth of food processing and a key pillar of the West Michigan Shoreline Food Processing Initiative.
+Education and training of the workforce needed is a key component of sustaining the growth of food processing and a key pillar of the West Michigan Food Processing Association.
 Developing partnerships with industry and education institutions to build workforce capacity is vital.
 Building a workforce goes beyond training.
 Recruitment into food processing careers is essential to building that workforce.

-Upon benchmarking the Finger Lakes Region of New York, which launched a Food Processing Cluster Initiative in 2010, the West Michigan Shoreline Food Processing Association and its principal supporters believe the following steps are integral to expanding the food processing sector in West Michigan:
+Upon benchmarking the Finger Lakes Region of New York, which launched a Food Processing Cluster Initiative in 2010, the West Michigan Food Processing Association and its principal supporters believe the following steps are integral to expanding the food processing sector in West Michigan:

 Integrate more soft skills training in classrooms